THE HARVARD LIBRARY OF NEW YORK PRESENTS THE YOUNG READERS PRIZE

 Three tenth graders from NYC Public Schools will be selected.

-CALL FOR APPLICATIONS - PLEASE SHARE WITH ALL NYC DOE SCHOOLS - APPLY BY April 15, 2025
+CALL FOR APPLICATIONS - PLEASE SHARE WITH ALL NYC DOE SCHOOLS - APPLY BY April 15, 2026

 The Young Readers Prize

-The Harvard Library in New York will award the ninth annual “Young Readers Prize” to three NYC public school tenth graders.
+The Harvard Library in New York will award the tenth annual “Young Readers Prize” to three NYC public school tenth graders.
 The prize recognizes students who show a deep love of reading for its own sake – irrespective of academic or testing performance.

 Awardee Recognition

-Prize winners will be recognized at the Harvard Library in New York City in May 2025 from 5:30 - 7:00pm.
+Prize winners will be recognized at the Harvard Library in New York City in May 2026 from 5:30 - 7:00pm.
 Transportation to and from the Library will be provided for winners and their families.

 Summary of Prize

-Prize winners will be recognized and awarded a $500 gift certificate to the Center For Fiction Bookstore in Downtown Brooklyn as well as a selection of books curated by our 2025 Keynote Presenter.
+Prize winners will be recognized and awarded a $500 gift certificate to the Center For Fiction Bookstore in Downtown Brooklyn as well as a selection of books curated by our 2026 Keynote Presenter.
 Gift certificates can be redeemed online or in store.

 PAST PRESENTERS